richardschoen/fastapimockserver/README.md

 A mock JSON and CSV server can be used for creating sample or test APIs or mocking up production APIs to test before they are fully defined.

+This server can be used as is to serve up static JSON and CSV files as JSON.
+Or you can extend it with your own API calls.

 ## Getting started

 ### Clone repository